1. Critical Incident

 In order for children to realise their academic potential, it is highly recommended they have attendance of at least 95%.

 When children miss school other than when they are ill, not only are they missing out on teaching and learning, they are also missing out on learning essential life skills such as how to interact and communicate with others in a positive social way.
 Good school attendance is a safeguarding factor in the lives of Looked After Children.
 Carers, social workers and schools have a joint responsibility to ensure the children in their care attend school every day.
 They are expected to work together supportively if attendance rates dip.
-As part of our duty as corporate parent, Hillingdon commissions Welfare Call to contact the school for each of our Looked After Children every day to check that they are attending and, if not, to ascertain the reason why.
+As part of our duty as corporate parent, Hillingdon commissions eGov solutions to monitor our Looked After Children's attendance via the attendance portal on ePEP.

 Unacceptable reasons for absence